-Submit an annotated drawing of the room or rooms and adjacent areas where by-product material will be prepared, used, and stored.
+Submit an annotated drawing of the room or rooms and adjacent areas where by-product material will be used.
 Append it as ATT 10.1.
 Note the following:

 - 1. The scale.
 Use the same scale (preferably 1/4 inch = 1 foot) for all drawings. - 2.
 The direction of north. - 3.
-Room numbers and principal use of each room or area and indicate whether the areas are restricted or unrestricted, as defined in 38.2. (for example, in-vitro, hot lab, waiting, examining, imaging, reading, office, file, fresh materials storage, radioactive waste storage, film processor, toilet, closet, hallway). - 4.
+Room numbers and principal use of each room or area (for example, in-vitro, hot lab, waiting, examining, imaging, reading, office, file, fresh materials storage, radioactive waste storage, film processor, toilet, closet, hallway). - 4.
 Any shielding available. - 5.
 Additional safety equipment (for example, fume hoods, L-blocks, or fixed area monitors) including manufacturer and model or serial numbers where appropriate.